GYahia/MySQL/311ServiceRequestsCalgary/ReadMe.md

 | latitude            | double          |
 | point              | varchar(255)    |

 ### 2. `311_services_requests_calgary - data_cleaning.sql`

-This file contains SQL code to:
+This file contains the SQL code to:

 - Create a clean copy of the raw data table.
 - Standardize the `service_name` field to ensure consistent capitalization.